National Provision of Asbestos Medicals to Keep Your Workers Safe

 Legislative Requirements

-Asbestos Monitoring medicals should be conducted before the worker begins working with Asbestos.
+Asbestos monitoring medicals should be conducted before the worker begins working with Asbestos.
 If your employees have not undertaken this initial monitoring, it is important that it is conducted as soon as possible.

 Health monitoring records are kept for 40 years.